technology-toolbox/website/content/blog/jjameson/2012/01/14/building-technologytoolbox-com-part-11.md

 title: Using CSS sprites to improve site performance and user experience (a.k.a.
 Building TechnologyToolbox.com, part 11)
 date: 2012-01-14T23:02:25-07:00
 description:
-  "In my previous post, I briefly mentioned how the \"Most Popular Posts\" section on the Technology Toolbox home page uses a CSS sprite to render the arrow image next to each list item.
-In this post, I explain more about how CSS sprites are used on the site, why they are valuable, and some caveats when using them."
+  'In my previous post, I briefly mentioned how the "Most Popular Posts" section on the Technology Toolbox home page uses a CSS sprite to render the arrow image next to each list item.
+In this post, I explain more about how CSS sprites are used on the site, why they are valuable, and some caveats when using them.'
 aliases:
   [
     "/blog/jjameson/archive/2012/01/14/building-technologytoolbox-com-part-11.aspx",